PX4/PX4-user_guide/en/flight_modes/mission.md

 After transitioning the vehicle heads towards the 3D position defined in the mission item.

 A VTOL mission requires a `VTOL Takeoff` mission item to takeoff; if however the vehicle is already flying when the mission is started the takeoff item will be treated as a normal waypoint.

+## Missions using a Local Position Estimate

+[Mission mode](../flight_modes/mission.md) requires a _global_ position estimate, which would normally come from a GPS/GNSS positioning system.

+Vehicles that only have a _local_ position estimate (say, from [Motion Capture (MOCAP)](../advanced/computer_vision.md#motion-capture) or [Visual Inertial Odometry (VIO)](../advanced/computer_vision.md#visual-inertial-odometry-vio)) can still plan and execute missions, by setting the GPS origin.
+This forces EKF to provide a global position estimate based on the origin and the local position estimate.

+The global origin may be set using the [SET_GPS_GLOBAL_ORIGIN](https://mavlink.io/en/messages/common.html#SET_GPS_GLOBAL_ORIGIN) MAVLink message.